 In this special 100th episode of The Art Engager podcast, I’m chatting to educator, researcher, author, and speaker Dr Ron Ritchhart.

-Ron Ritchhart recently retired from his work at Project Zero, which is a part of Harvard Graduate School of Education where his main focus was on developing school and classroom culture to help students become powerful thinkers and learners.
+Ron Ritchhart recently retired from his work at Project Zero, (part of Harvard Graduate School of Education) where his main focus was on developing school and classroom culture to help students become powerful thinkers and learners.

 Ron has a strong interest in creating cultures of thinking and has conducted research in intellectual character, mindfulness, thinking dispositions, teaching for understanding, creativity in teaching and the development of communities of practice.

 Ron’s research and writings have informed the work of schools, teachers, museum and museum educators throughout the world.
 He co-authored the book Making Thinking Visible, from 2011, with Karin Morrison and Mark Church and popularised the use of thinking routines to facilitate deep learning and high engagement.